 Improved survey for taught students from 2016

 Following a detailed review of question items, a revised survey was introduced in 2016 and will be retained for future years.
 The revised questions are the result of experiences gained since the 2013 national pilot, analysis of three years’ resulting data, and related national and international developments.
 The survey has been improved by simplifying question items and by significantly reducing the overall number of questions, while maintaining the ability to compare with similar surveys internationally.
-[Note: A pilot survey for postgraduate research students will take place in 2018.
-This survey uses a different question set designed to reflect the research experience].

 Why ask these questions?